-The idea of getting a mortgage that has no closing costs may seem too good to be true, but they’re out there if you look hard enough.
+The idea of getting a mortgage that has no closing costs may seem too good to be true, but they’re out there in 2022 if you look hard enough.

 Money expert Clark Howard believes that borrowers who don’t have the cash for closing costs that accompany traditional refinances shouldn’t give up.
 He says they’d be better off accessing the money through a no closing cost loan — even if it means paying a slightly higher interest rate.

-In this article, I’ll dive into what a no closing cost mortgage is, where to find one, who Clark thinks is a good candidate for one, and I’ll compare it to some other products on the market.
+In this article, I’ll dive into what a no closing cost mortgage is, where to find one and who Clark thinks is a good candidate for one.
+I’ll also compare it to some other products on the market.

 What Is a No Closing Cost Mortgage?